raspberrypilearning/talk-like-a-pirate/worksheet.md

   ![Mac saving as HTML](images/mac-name-file.png)

- - If you're using **Nano** on a Raspberry Pi, open a terminal window, move to the directory you wish to create your web page in, and type `nano index.html`.
+ - If you're using **Nano** on a Raspberry Pi, open a terminal window, move to the directory in which you wish to create your web page, and type `nano index.html`.

   ![Nano creating HTML](images/pi-html-nano.png)

- - If you're using [CodePen](http://codepen.io), simply open up a new pen, then **skip steps 2 and 3**.
+ - If you're using [CodePen](http://codepen.io), simply open up a new pen, then **skip the second and third steps**.

 2. This HTML code gives you the basic structure of a page.
 Copy and paste the code into the file you created, then save the file.